Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/searching/programmatic-searching.md

 ## Performing a Replace All Operation

-A replace all operation can be performed like this:
+A "replace all" operation can be performed like this:

 ```csharp
 EditorSearchOptions options = new EditorSearchOptions();